 - Lay a piece of parchment paper on a small cookie sheet or other small pan.

 - Combine sugar, salt and syrup in a large microwavable bowl.
+Make sure you mix both together so that all of the sugar is wet.
 Microwave on high for 5 minutes.

 - Remove bowl from microwave.
 Stir in the peanuts and mix to cover all of the peanuts with the syrup mixture.

 - Microwave on high for 2 minutes.
 Remove from microwave and mix well for about 30 seconds until the mixture is syrupy and the nuts start to turn slightly brown.

 - Microwave on high for 1 minute.
 Remove from microwave and add the butter and vanilla.
 Mix to combine.
 Add the baking soda and mix until the mixture becomes foamy.

 - Using a large spatula, work quickly, and spread the mixture onto one end of the parchment lined pan.
 Stop and immediately place the bowl in a sink and fill with hot water to soak.

 - Place pan in a cold place for approximately 10 minutes until candy has completely cooled.
 Slide the slab of candy into a storage bag and securely close bag.
 Using a knife handle, break the candy into pieces.